sismo-core/sismo-hub/docs/token-provider.md

 #### Arguments

-- `contractAddress` : The address of the Token cotract.
+- `contractAddress` : The address of the Token contract.
 - `network` : (optional) The network name or ID of the Token.
 Available networks: mainnet, polygon.
 Default: mainnet.
-- `minAmount` : (optional) The minimum of token reuired (in [wei](https://www.investopedia.com/terms/w/wei.asp)) for the account to be fetched.
+- `minAmount` : (optional) The minimum of token required (in [wei](https://www.investopedia.com/terms/w/wei.asp)) for the account to be fetched.
-- `forcedValue` : (optional) Replace the number of token as value for a forced value predifined
+- `forcedValue` : (optional) Replace the number of token as value for a forced value predefined
 - `snapshot` : (optional) Fetch all the holders before this snapshot date (e.g: "2022-01-25 02:00:00")
 - `tokenId`: (optional) Fetch all the holders of this tokenId.
 If no tokenID is specify, the function will fetch the holders of all tokenIds.